Holborn Viaduct–Herne Hill line: Extensions

 Snow Hill tunnel opened on 1 January 1866, enabling trains from Ludgate Hill to reach the Widened Lines at Farringdon.
-LCDR and Great Northern Railways (GNR) joint services from Blackfriars Bridge began operating via Snow Hill tunnel under Smithfield market to Farringdon and northwards on to the GNR.
+LCDR and Great Northern Railway (GNR) joint services from Blackfriars Bridge began operating via Snow Hill tunnel under Smithfield market to Farringdon and northwards on to the GNR.

 Later that year, the LCDR completed work to widen the railway viaduct between Herne Hill and Blackfriars Bridge, which included doubling the number of lines north of Loughborough Junction from two to four.

 In 1868, the London, Brighton and South Coast Railway opened a suburban line from London Bridge to Sutton via Tulse Hill.
 A 1 mi connecting line from Tulse Hill to Herne Hill opened on 1 January 1869.

 The platforms at Loughborough Junction between Camberwell and Herne Hill opened in 1872.

 In 1874 the line was extended to Holborn Viaduct where a new terminus was built.
-In 1886 a second parallel bridge across River Thames opened.
+In 1886 a second parallel bridge across the River Thames opened.
 At the northern end of the bridge St. Paul's station (later renamed Blackfriars) was opened by the London, Chatham and Dover Railway.
 Blackfriars Bridge station on the south bank closed at this time.

 In 1900, it was suggested in The Contemporary Review that the City Branch should be replaced with an electric deep-level railway (i.e. a 'tube' line) between Herne Hill and Farringdon in order to remove Blackfriars Railway Bridge, which the author considered to be a blight on the Thames.

 In 1916 passenger services through Snow Hill tunnel were discontinued, and trains from the south terminated at Holborn Viaduct.
 The tunnel remained in use for freight trains.